 Apart from the royal graves, keep an eye out for the many famous commoners interred here, especially in Poets' Corner, where you'll find the resting places of Geoffrey Chaucer, Charles Dickens, Thomas Hardy, Alfred Tennyson, Samuel Johnson and Rudyard Kipling, as well as memorials to the other greats (William Shakespeare, Jane Austen, the Brontë sisters etc).
 Another set of illustrious stones is in Scientists' Corner near the north aisle of the nave, including the final resting places of Sir Isaac Newton, Charles Darwin and the ashes of Stephen Hawking.

-Audio guides are included in the ticket price, but to get more out of your visit, join a 90-minute verger-led tour (an additional £5), which includes some 'VIP access', such as Edward's shrine and getting to sit in the Quire stalls.
+Downloadable audio guides are included in the ticket price, but to get more out of your visit, join a 90-minute verger-led tour (an additional £7), which includes some 'VIP access', such as Edward's shrine and getting to sit in the Quire stalls.

 Photography is not allowed inside the Abbey but is permitted around the Cloisters.